Diminished Value Claims in New Mexico

 How to File a Diminished Value Claim in New Mexico

 Step 2: Send a written demand to the at-fault driver’s insurer.
 Include your appraisal and claim amount.
-New Mexico’s pure comparative fault rule means the insurer will reduce their offer by your fault percentage.
+New Mexico’s pure comparative fault rule means the insurer will reduce their offer by your fault percentage, but cannot deny the claim entirely based on shared fault.

 Step 3: Small claims court ($10,000 limit) covers virtually all DV claims.
 New Mexico Magistrate and Metropolitan Courts handle small claims with accessible procedures.